Colston Avenue, Bristol BS1

 A fine neoclassical design and city landmark, begun in 1839 for the Irvingites but acquired for Roman Catholic use in 1843.
 The interior is a galleried box, containing a fine high altar attributed to J. F. Bentley and (somewhat incongruously) an imported Gothic font by G. E. Street.
 Amongst the names of parish dead recorded on a war memorial on the front of the church is George Archer-Shee, the original ‘Winslow Boy’.

 The church was built from designs by Richard Shackleton Pope for the Catholic Apostolic Church (Irvingites) but they ran into financial difficulties, and before it was finished the church was purchased by the Rev. Patrick O’Farrell, a Franciscan.
 The Quay in the dedication refers to the proximity to the harbour of the River Frome, which originally ran in front of the church.
 The order of the noble Corinthian portico comes from the Choragic Monument of Lysicrates in Athens.
 The neoclassical design would have appealed greatly to Bishop Baines, who opened it as a Catholic church in 1843 (and was found dead in his bed the following morning, aged only 57).
 However, the church was only about 200 yards away from the 1790 chapel in Trenchard Street, which was served by the Jesuits; in 1861 Bishop Clifford resolved the problem by closing the latter and adapting it to serve as a school, with St Mary’s becoming the main place of Catholic worship in the city centre.
 This was placed under the care of the Jesuits, who completed the purchase in 1871.
+A new high altar with domed tabernacle and Lady Chapel altar were provided and the church redecorated under the direction of Charles Hansom.
 By 1885, a school for boys associated with the school on Trenchard Street was built against the south flank of the church.
 Another wall was built in a similar style against the north flank, thereby retaining the symmetry of the frontage.

+In about 1900 the church was redecorated by J. F. Bentley, with parquet flooring in the sanctuary and new choir stalls and benches in the nave.
 During the First World War, sixty-seven men of the congregation and former pupils of St Mary’s School lost their lives.
-They are commemorated in a bronze memorial on the front of the church (photo bottom right at top of report).
+They are commemorated in a bronze memorial on the front of the church.
 The first name commemorated is that of George Archer-Shee, who had been an altar boy at St Mary’s, and was killed at Ypres in 1914.
 In 1910 he was the subject of a celebrated trial, which became the inspiration for Terence Rattigan’s drama The Winslow Boy.